janis-commerce/mongodb/README.md

 - Resolves `Number`: The number of removed documents
 - Rejects `Error` When something bad occurs

+### ***async*** `increment(model, filters, incrementData, setData)`
+Increment or decrement values in a registry.
+- model: `Model`: A model instance used for the query.
+- filters: `Object`: Unique Filter criteria to match documents
+- incrementData: `Object`: The fields with the values to increment or decrement to updated in the collection (values must be *number* type).
+- setData: `Object`: extra data to be updated in the registry

+- Resolves `Object`: An object containing the updated registry
+- Rejects `Error` When something bad occurs

 ## Errors

 The errors are informed with a `MongoDBError`.